 It's 2018, and this is still our only HDVD of Thaïs.
-It's time now for an update of our report (dated 2011) on this tour de force of design by Stefano Poda, which remains one of most visually spectacular opera HDVDs ever made.
+This opera lends itself splendidly to the Poda unity style approach, and the result is a tour de force of design which remains one of most visually spectacular opera HDVDs ever made.
 Let's start with a few screenshots:

 The Cenobite monks miss their leader Athanaël, who has retreated to the wilderness to further purify himself:

 The actress and courtesan Thaïs (Barbara Frittoli) has seduced the people away from the monks.
-Her gown here manages to make Frittoli appear 10 years younger and 20 pounds lighter than she really is:
+Here Poda comes up with a spectacular camouflage trick: a gown that manages to make Frittoli appear 10 years younger and 30 pounds lighter than she really is!

 Athanaël (Lado Ataneli) confronts Thaïs in her palace.
 He challenges her to find God: